Why Firestop in Shaft Walls is Often Improperly Installed (part 1)

 WHY DO WE HAVE SHAFTS?

 The building code basically says you have to firestop any hole in the floor, or you have to stick the hole in a shaft.
-There are some holes in the floor that you really need, such as the hole that is created for an elevator or stairs.
+You really need some holes in the floor, like those created for elevators or stairs.
 There are other holes that you could firestop, but it’s easier to just protect the hole with a shaft, one such example could be a mechanical shaft.

 Generally, when you build a shaft, it will have the same rating as the floors that it runs through, so in most concrete projects we are talking about a 2-hour shaft.